Sky Diving in BloemfonteinEnquire Now

 15km from Bloemfontein

-The Tempe Airfield is situated less than 10 minutes’ drive from Bloemfontein; follow the R64 to Dealesville and turn right onto Kenilworth Road.
+The Tempe Airfield is situated less than 10 minutes’ drive from Bloemfontein; follow the R64 to Dealesville and turn right onto Kenilworth Road and right again into Blue Skies Boulevard.

 The Motheo region of the Free State occupies a nook in the south-east of the province, a piece of flat land that comes up against the magnificence of the Malotis, the mountain range that forms the border between South Africa and the Kingdom of Lesotho.